saddlycoder/NixelOS/README.md

 # NixelOS
-NixelOS - ОС написанная на C++,C и ассемблере
+NixelOS - OS Written in C and Assembly Laungage